Research Degree Programmes

 In addition to the University’s requirement given above, our College has set a higher standard, suitable for our discipline as follows:

-- a minimum IELTS overall band score of 6.5, with a minimum of 6 for each of the sub-categories including Listening, Reading, Writing and Speaking.
+- a minimum IELTS 6.5 for overall band score and for the sub-categories of Listening, Reading, Writing and Speaking.

 * TOEFL Paper-based test (before October 2017) and Paper-delivered test (after October 2017) will not be accepted as there is no Speaking component.

 Applications for admission should be made online at Chow Yei Ching School of Graduate Studies (SGS) website: (https://www.cityu.edu.hk/sgs/rpg/admission)